 - No link to Twitter – You’re missing a huge marketing tool if you’re not on Twitter and if you don’t have your Twitter account linked to your LinkedIn Profile.

 - No link to your blog – Again you’re missing the biggest online marketing tool if you’re not using a blog to show off your expertise.
+Moreover, it helps with SEO!

-- Having multiple links to wrong sites – one person has 2 links to her one Twitter account.
+- Having multiple links to wrong sites – One person has 2 links to her one Twitter account.
 Another has a link to a site that either no longer exists or hasn’t yet been built.

 - Thinking that LinkedIn is for B2B only.
 LinkedIn users are consumers, too!
 In fact, they are a more sophisticated consumer.
 As always, know your target audience and their pain points.